stl12/sds492-legislative-rhetoric/README.md

 ## Running the Code

-To replicate all results, run main.R from the repository root.
+To replicate all results, please run main.R from the repository root.
 To skip the slow scripts, start from script 06:

 source("code/06_covariates.R")